rickarddahlstrand/Geofancyphpmysql/readme.txt

-This is an simple php & mysql-backend to the iOS-app Geofancy http://geofancy.com
+This is an simple php & mysql-backend to the iOS-app Geofancy http://geofancy.com and Geofency http://geofency.com

 It stores all the geofence-events in an database and supports http/https/ssh-actions.